-Andrew “Andy” Kolarik was an employee of The Algoma Plywood Company, a subsidiary of U.S. Plywood Corporation, which was located in Algoma, Wisconsin.
-Andy helped develop the process for making plywood in molded shapes including boat hulls.
-In 1949 the molded plywood process and patents were sold to the Wagemaker Company of Grand Rapids, Michigan.
-Andy was loaned to Wagemaker to help in the start-up of a new company, U.S. Molded Shapes.
-Eventually he was hired by Wagemaker as Plant Manager of the new company.
-In addition to his supervisory duties he also designed boats, having studied naval architecture through University of Wisconsin extension classes.
-Andy’s office at U.S. Molded Shapes was located on a mezzanine.
-The office area was surrounded by windows looking out on the factory floor, and was nearly filled with an oversize drafting table.
-The table was large enough that Andy could crawl around on it lofting boat designs.
-Lofting is the transfer of a design into a full size plan which was then used to make patterns for the construction of the boat.
-Andy also developed new tools and devices to expedite the manufacturing process.
-As a manager, supervisor, designer, and engineer Andy wore many hats.
+Andrew "Andy" Kolarik was an employee at The Algoma Plywood Company, a subsidiary of U.S. Plywood Corporation, located in Algoma, Wisconsin.
+Andy contributed to developing the process for creating plywood in molded shapes, such as boat hulls.
+In 1949, the molded plywood process and patents were acquired by the Wagemaker Company of Grand Rapids, Michigan.
+Andy was initially loaned to Wagemaker to assist with the startup of U.S. Molded Shapes and was later appointed as the Plant Manager.
+His role extended beyond supervision; he also designed boats, informed by his studies in naval architecture through University of Wisconsin extension classes.
+Andy's office at U.S. Molded Shapes, situated on a mezzanine, overlooked the factory floor through surrounding windows and contained a large drafting table for lofting boat designs.
+Lofting involves translating a design into a full-size plan to create construction patterns for the boat.
+Andy also invented new tools and devices to streamline the manufacturing process, wearing multiple hats as a manager, supervisor, designer, and engineer.

 This is a hessel boat show on Aug 11, 2007 by Brian Fogarty below